marrej/redis-impl/README.md

    `src/Server.cs`.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.

+# Running Code Crafters

+`codecrafters test` - will execute the tests which tests for the current stage

+`codecrafters submit` - this is executed once we are done